Updated On

 • Advion Cockroach Gel bait will last up to a month unless the entire dab is eaten by cockroaches.

-Roaches are also known to eat each other, each other’s feces, and each other’s vomit (gross)!
+Roaches are also known to eat each other, each other’s feces, and each other’s vomit.
 The indoxacarb can easily spread further this way and kill the entire infestation quickly.

 Unlike other gel-based roach baits, Advion Evolution Cockroach Gel has a special formula that keeps it both moist and sticky.
 This allows you to apply the gel in hard-to-reach areas and be sure that the bait will remain available and in place for up to a month.

-This is best seen by the vertical surface test – in which Advion products were proven to remain in place on a smooth vertical surface while other gel baits quickly slid down the surface.
-With the easy applicator, this means you can place roach bait on almost any surface in your home without worrying the bait will move or be lost.
+This is best seen by the vertical surface test, in which Advion products were proven to remain in place on a smooth vertical surface while other gel baits quickly slid down the surface.
+The easy applicator means you can place roach bait on almost any surface in your home without worrying the bait will move or be lost.

 Does Advion Cockroach Gel Work?